dvernooy/dvernooy.github.io/_embedded/03-home_energy.md

 ![]({{ site.url }}/assets/images/projects/home_energy/laser_spot.png)
 *Interruptions in the beam by the dial are easy to detect*

-Once you have it all counted up, its just a matter of understanding the cost per cubic foot of gas usage.
+Once you have them all counted up, its easy to get the cost.
+Just a matter of multiplying by the cost per cubic foot of natural gas.

 ### Internet serving